Cinereous Vulture

 Diet

 The vulture is mostly a scavenger that eats a variety of carcasses, including those of yaks, wild boars, chickens, deer, cattle, gazelles, marmots, rabbits, foxes, and humans.
 Once in a while, it will take live prey, and this includes the usually sickly young of cattle, yaks, sheep, pigs, and dogs.
-It sometimes eats lizards and insects and raids the nests of waterfowl such as swans or geese and is believed to hunt certain species of antelope such as the saiga.
+It sometimes eats lizards and insects and raids the nests of waterfowl such as swans or geese, and is believed to hunt certain species of antelopes such as the saiga.

 Predators and Threats